Code-Institute-Submissions/us-equity-markets-2017/README.md

 The following section describes all the front-end features in this project.

+1. **About** - Provides users with a description of the dashboards purpose and what data is included.
+2. **User Guidance** - Provides users with guidance on how to use the dashboard.
+3. **Select Industry** - A drop-down selector, allowing users to select all or specific industries.
+When a selection is made, each chart is then automatiically upated with the relevant selections made.
+4. **Number of Equities by Sector** - A bar chart displaying the number of equities by sector, which is updated by industry type if a user makes changes via the 'Select Idustry' drop-down selector.
+5. **Market Capitalisation by Sector** - A pie chart displaying the market capitalisation by sector, which is updated by industry type if a user makes changes via the 'Select Idustry' drop-down selector.
+6. **Market Capitalisation by Domiciled Country** - A pie chart displaying the number of equities by sector, which is updated by industry type if a user makes changes via the 'Select Idustry' drop-down selector.
+7. **Average Daily Volume by Sector** - A bar chart displaying the number of equities by sector, which is updated by industry type if a user makes changes via the 'Select Idustry' drop-down selector.
+8. **Average Daily Volume by Domiciled Country** - A bar chart displaying the number of equities by sector, which is updated by industry type if a user makes changes via the 'Select Idustry' drop-down selector.
+9. **Average Daily Volume per Equity by Sector** - A bar chart displaying the number of equities by sector, which is updated by industry type if a user makes changes via the 'Select Idustry' drop-down selector.
+10.**Average Daily Volume per Equity -V- Price per Equity** - A bar chart displaying the number of equities by sector, which is updated by industry type if a user makes changes via the 'Select Idustry' drop-down selector.

 1. **The Beach Boys** - Landing page navbar menu item.
 When selected moves users to the landing page, which is a photo of the band with a call to action text.
 This section also has a Sign-Up button, when selected, a modal appears, where users can complete their details and submit, to sign up to news.
 2. **About** - About navbar menu item.
 When selected moves users to view the about section, which contains a summary about The Beach Boys, to understand the bands background.
 3. **Videos** - Video navbar item.
 When selected moves users to view the video section which showcases the bands videos, for entertainment, to download videos and to see their performances should a user choose to book them for an event or live gig.